 NFL players did not stand for the national anthem until the Defense Dept. started paying the league to stage patriotic displays in 2009.

-NFL players were not required to be on the field during the playing of the U.S. national anthem prior to 2009.
+NFL players were not required to be on the sidelines during the playing of the U.S. national anthem for primetime games prior to 2009.

 Players always had the option of standing on the sidelines during the national anthem, and there is no evidence that "paid patriotism" initiatives begun in 2009 required them to do so.

 An image widely circulated on Facebook in response to the National Football League’s anthem controversy held that NFL players did not stand on the sidelines during the playing of the U.S. national anthem before games prior to 2009.
 Instead, they stayed in locker rooms during the anthem and did not begin standing along the sidelines for renditions of “The Star-Spangled Banner” until after the Defense Department began paying the NFL to hold patriotic displays in 2009:

 The issue has been in the public spotlight ever since San Francisco 49ers quarterback Colin Kaepernick began protesting police brutality by kneeling during the playing of the national anthem during exhibition games played prior to the start of the 2016 NFL season.
 Several other players, including some in other sports, have since taken part in similar silent demonstrations during the 2016 and 2017 seasons.

 Tom E. Curran of Comcast Sportsnet New England reported in a story published on 29 August 2016 that teams standing together on the field during the playing of the national anthem was a relatively recent development in NFL history: “NFL spokesman Brian McCarthy confirmed this the practice began in 2009, adding, ‘As you know, the NFL has a long tradition of patriotism.
 Players are encouraged but not required to stand for the anthem.'”